-Recruitment Process Intelligence is how we conduct every one of our hires at Solutions Driven, from meeting with our clients, to ensuring candidates are happy and successful, long term in their positions.
+Recruitment Process Intelligence is how we conduct every one of our hires at Solutions Driven, from meeting with our clients and hiring managers, to ensuring candidates are happy and successful, long term in their positions.

 While the ‘Recruitment Process’ part is easy to understand, we wanted to dig a bit more into what we mean by the “Intelligence” part when we talk about Recruitment Process Intelligence (RPI).

 So we sat down with Solutions Driven’s CEO, Gavin Spiers, to discuss how recruiters can use recruitment intelligence to get the right people in the right roles (every time), and how intelligence and insights can help businesses recruitment strategies longer term.

 How Recruitment Intelligence Currently Works

 Right now, recruitment and HR isn’t all that intelligence-driven.
 Sure, it’s tech-driven, and data is often used at the top level.
 However, when it comes to working from and providing real insights, that doesn’t happen enough.
 A 2019 Statista figure showed that only 28% of Talent Acquisition professionals mentioned that data is useful to improve outreach when recruiting.